YaN9-Y/D4_plus/README.md

 ```
 python scripts/flist.py --path path_to_SOTS_indoor_hazy_path --output ./datasets/sots_test_hazy_indoor.flist
 ```
-And then fill the path of ground truth images in the config file.

 Please notice that the ground truth images of SOTS-indoor have additional white border, you can crop it first.